quixio/quix-streams/docs/connectors/sources/README.md

 For multiplatform support, Quix Streams starts the source process using the [spawn](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) approach.
 As a side effect, each Source instance must be pickleable.
 If a source needs to handle unpickleable objects, it's best to initialize those in the source subprocess (in the `BaseSource.start` or `Source.run` methods).

-## Topics
+## Customize Topic

 Sources work by sending data to Kafka topics.
 Then StreamingDataFrames consume these topics.

 Each source provides a default topic based on its configuration.
-You can override the default topic by specifying a topic using the `app.dataframe()` method.
+You can customize the topic using the topic parameter of the `app.dataframe()` method.

 **Example**